James Nash (racing driver): RML (2009)

-He made the step up to the British Touring Car Championship in 2009 after being linked with Tempus Sport he completed a deal to race a third Chevrolet Lacetti for RML, making his debut in the fourth meeting of the season at Oulton Park.
+Nash made the step up to the British Touring Car Championship in 2009 after being linked with Tempus Sport he completed a deal to race a third Chevrolet Lacetti for RML, making his debut in the fourth meeting of the season at Oulton Park.

 Nash was running in second place in his ninth BTCC race at Snetterton when he made contact with Airwaves BMW driver Rob Collard, who went spinning off the track before rejoining in a heavy collision with the BMW of Stephen Jelley.
 Nash went on to win the race but was excluded for his part in the incident.

 Triple 8 Race Engineering (2010–2011)

 Nash competing in the 2010 British Touring Car Championship.

 Nash was without a team for the first meeting of the 2010 season, but was signed by Triple 8 Race Engineering to replace Fabrizio Giovanardi from round two onwards.
 At Snetterton, he finished tenth in the second race, before the reverse-grid system handed him pole for the final race of the day, but he spun out of the lead on lap two and Gordon Shedden went on to take the win.

-He returned to Triple 8 for a full campaign in 2011, with new teammate Tony Gilham in a second Vauxhall Vectra.
+Nash returned to Triple 8 for a full campaign in 2011, with new teammate Tony Gilham in a second Vauxhall Vectra.
 He took his first career win in the reversed grid race at Rockingham, he started from fifth but led front row starters Rob Austin and Rob Collard home to the finish line.

-He went to the final round at Silverstone in mathematical contention to win both the overall drivers' championship and the independent drivers' championship, a podium finish and two non-scores could not get him the overall championship but the independent victory in race one secured him the independents' trophy with a 32-point advantage over rival Mat Jackson.
+Nash went to the final round at Silverstone in mathematical contention to win both the overall drivers' championship and the independent drivers' championship, a podium finish and two non-scores could not get him the overall championship but the independent victory in race one secured him the independents' trophy with a 32-point advantage over rival Mat Jackson.
 He also helped Triple 8 to secure the Independent Teams' Trophy.